ArdeleanRichard/utcn-pl/README.md

-# Logic Programming laboratories at the Technical University of Cluj-Napoca
+# Logic Programming at the Technical University of Cluj-Napoca
 [v2.0]

+In this repository you can find the
+- documentation for every course session and the code shown throughout
-In this repository you can find the documentation for every laboratory session in both English and Romanian.
+- documentation for every laboratory session in both English and Romanian.
 Moreover, you can find a template for each laboratory session upon which to implement your own code.

 ## Laboratory Guide

 ### About the laboratory
 This semester, you will learn a new programming language, called Prolog.
-The solutions to the exercises will be written in a text editor (ex: Notepad++) and will be loaded and tested in a Prolog interpretor (ex: SWI Prolog, SWISH Prolog).
+The solutions to the exercises will be written and tested in a Prolog interpretor (SWISH Prolog).

 ### Laboratory Format